Is motherhood kickin your butt? Do you spend your days second-guessing your decisions and feeling like you’ll never get this mom thing right?

-Let me ask you another question – How do we as moms decide what was a good “mom day” or a bad one?
+Let me ask you another question – How do we as moms decide what was a good “mom day” versus a bad one?
 Is it when everything goes as we planned?
 Is it when no major catastrophes happened that day?
 What about when your to-do list actually gets done?
 What about if we “feel” like a good mom?
 Hmmm.

 Or if all your kids listened and obeyed the first time all day?

-OK, that last one was part of a fairy tale.
+Oops sorry, that last one was part of a fairy tale.
 My apologies. 😉

 This is especially true in our massively social media driven world where all moms seem to want to share is their highlight reel.
 I’m guilty of this too.
 I mean who wants to air their dirty laundry or dishes for the world to see?

 As moms, we’re a lot more alike than we think.
 Sure, we may have majorly different parenting styles and world-views but we love our children and work really hard to make sure they get their best chance in life.

-Say No to Mom-guilt
+3 – Say No to Mom-guilt

 Another powerful way to set realistic expectations as a mom is to say no to mom-guilt.
-Yes you can get rid of mom-guilt.
+Yes, you can get rid of mom-guilt.
 But having that guilty feeling is just par for the course for moms because the real source of mom-guilt is the love you have for your child.
 If you didn’t have that, why would you ever feel guilty?

 The thing we must remember is we have grace.
 God’s grace causes things to work out well even if we’ve messed up big time.
 That same grace is there to help us move beyond our mistakes so we can move forward without heavy guilt baggage.

-After you’ve had a few kids it becomes harder to remember why you wanted to have a family in the first place.
+After you’ve had a few kids, it becomes harder to remember why you wanted to have a family in the first place.
 To remember those visions you had of becoming a mother and what you wanted to accomplish.

 My husband and I struggled with infertility issues so it took us almost 5 years before we got pregnant with our first child.
 The last few years before I got pregnant were agony.
-Every single month, 12 of them to be exact, brought extreme heart ache.
+Every single month, 12 of them to be exact, brought extreme heartache.

 It also was a season of vision, as I could see nothing but my baby for years before she came.
 We longed to finally meet her.
 In that time of waiting, I never thought of the mistakes I’d make or the frustrations I’d later feel raising a pre-teen daughter.